MSc in Advanced Computing Technologies FAQ

 Note that not all of the modules may be offered each year.
 Note also that, in any one year, some modules are offered either only during the day or only in the evening.
-See details of the modules and the timetable in the Programme booklet (in PDF).
+See details of the modules and the timetable in the programme handbook.

 What's the difference between the PGCert, PGDip and MSc degrees?